aagoldingay/learn_platform/01_serverless_architecture/01_serverless_architecture.md

 I was faced with a new issue when attempting to deploy to Azure Functions for the first time in this project.
 I realised I had either been a Developer sending code into mystical pipelines, seeing the results later on, or the Platform Engineer, reworking or replicating other pipelines to deploy new infrastructure.
 My history with Azure DevOps extensions had me unprepared for deploying packaged code, made from scratch, to an accessible environment.

-I had initially tried to used `dotnet publish`, PowerShell's `Compress-Archive` and finally `az functionapp deployment source config-zip` to produce the `.zip` I required for Run-From-Package, and deploy it.
+I had initially tried to use `dotnet publish`, PowerShell's `Compress-Archive` and finally `az functionapp deployment source config-zip` to produce the `.zip` I required for Run-From-Package, and deploy it.
 This lead to a day's worth of problem solving to identify why the Function App was not listing any functions while the underlying file system appeared to have them.

 Eventually, I had success with an alternative to the above 3 commands, which I had already used previously to set up the initial C# projects - `func azure functionapp publish`!

 ### Google Cloud Infrastructure

 Everything related to GCP is a learning experience for myself.
-I have to figure out how to set up a workspace to deploy my infrastructure to, and identify the correct configurations to be cost effective and fit-for-purpose.
+I had to figure out how to set up a workspace to deploy my infrastructure to, and identify the correct configurations to be cost effective and fit-for-purpose.

 Regardless of deploying Azure only or not, setting up Terraform requires the following commands due to the GCP provider being included.
 This would be a blocker for someone else attempting to deploying the Terraform in this project: